probot/probot/docs/development.md

 next: docs/webhooks.md
 ---

-# Developing a Plugin
+# Developing an App

-To develop a Probot plugin, you will first need a recent version of [Node.js](https://nodejs.org/) installed.
+To develop a Probot app, you will first need a recent version of [Node.js](https://nodejs.org/) installed.
 Probot uses the `async/await` keywords, so Node.js 7.6 is the minimum required version.

-## Generating a new plugin
+## Generating a new app

-[create-probot-plugin](https://github.com/probot/create-probot-plugin) is the best way to start building a new plugin.
-It will generate a new plugin with everything you need to get started and run your plugin in production.
+[create-probot-plugin](https://github.com/probot/create-probot-plugin) is the best way to start building a new app.
+It will generate a new app with everything you need to get started and run your app in production.

 To get started, install the module from npm: